alper/alpernl/content/posts/finding-a-pediatrician-in-berlin/index.md

   - /dingen/2019/06/finding-a-pediatrician-in-berlin/

 ---
 Just like almost every public service in Berlin the pediatrician situation is absolute squalor.
-It's impossible to find one who picks up the phone or takes on new patients ((Don't bother tipping me a pediatrician unless you're sure they take new patients.)).
+It's impossible to find one who picks up the phone or takes on new patients [^1].

 We've had some bad incidents in the past with sketchy doctors because of this and now I'm trying to figure out why this is the way it is.